ipctek/scope/README.md

 # scope
-QChart-based 2D scope used to dispplay 2D graphs in RF applications
+QChart-based 2D scope used to display 2D graphs in RF applications